 –So too for “dread.”
 Widespread social dread—as in the societal dread that drives the reliability management of very hazardous infrastructures—is almost always taken to be negative.
 Here too, though, dread has a positive function.

 Every day, nuclear explosions, airline crashes, financial meltdowns, massive water-supply collapse—and more—are avoided that would have happened had not operators and managers in these large systems prevented their occurrence.
 Why?
 Because societal dread is so intense that these events must be precluded from happening on an active basis.
+(It might be better to say that we don’t know “societal dread” unless we observe how knowledgeable professionals operate and manage complex critical infrastructures.)

 We of course must wonder at the perversity of this.
 But that is the function of this dread, isn’t it?
 Namely: to push us further in probing what it means to privilege social and individual reliability and safety over other values and desires.
 We are meant to ask: What would it look like in world where such reliability and safety are not so privileged?
+What would flying look like if aviation rules weren’t written in blood?

 For the answer to that question is altogether too evident: Most of the planet already lives in that world of unreliability and little safety.
 We’re meant to ask precisely because the answer is that clear.
 Hunting and gathering societies may be the most sustainable, but I do not remember any hunter-gatherer I met in Botswana in the early 1970s who didn’t want to quit that that way of life for something more safe and reliable.
+Their life was exciting enough, thank you very much (“In the war between safety and excitement”—note it’s a war—“reliability is somewhat a mixed blessing,” puts Adam Phillips, psychoanalyst and essayist).